Moravy/GeoServer-On-K8s/README.md

 https://docs.microsoft.com/en-us/azure/aks/ingress-basic

 #### Third, clone the repository or copy everything in from the folder.
-mygeoserver.yaml and mygeoserver2.yaml: is used to deploy GeoServer onto the Cluster. service.yaml and service2.yaml: is used to exposed the deployments with the type of ClusterIP. ingress.yaml: Since ClusterIP can only be access by the cluster, ingress.yaml is used to route the HTTP request from outside the cluster to within the cluster.
+mygeoserver.yaml and mygeoserver2.yaml: is used to deploy GeoServer onto the Cluster.<br> service.yaml and service2.yaml: is used to exposed the deployments with the type of ClusterIP.<br>
+ingress.yaml: Since ClusterIP can only be access by the cluster, ingress.yaml is used to route the HTTP request from outside the cluster to within the cluster. <br>
 Volume.yaml: this file create a persistent Volume using Azure Blobstorage.

 #### Forth, lets deploy.